 Get back on schedule

 Before the school year begins, start establishing the “school night” bedtimes, and wake children up at the time they will be getting up for school.
-It's also helpful to eat meals on a more regular schedule before school starts.
+It's also helpful to start eating meals on a schedule that aligns with the school day before classes begin.

 Establish a family calendar where all activities and important assignment due dates are easy to spot.
 Prepare school bags and clothes the night before, arrange books and school supplies on shelves or in boxes or drawers, organize all paperwork by priority, and make a single to-do list of all the tasks you need to complete each day.